|

-To Clark Harris, the vocal wisdom of the Golden Age is clear and comprehensible.
-For twenty-five years he researched the true School of Bel Canto (bel canto meaning "beautiful singing"), enabling him to teach the same vocal technique that was taught to the greatest singers the world has ever known: Malibran, Patti, Caruso, Melba, Tetrazzini, Nordica, Ruffo, Pavarotti, etc.
+And yet, the vocal wisdom of the Golden Age is comprehensible.
+Moreover, it is possible to understand the same vocal technique that was taught to the greatest singers in history: Malibran, Patti, Caruso, Melba, Tetrazzini, Nordica, Ruffo, Pavarotti, etc. - what is termed Bel Canto, or "beautiful singing."

 The earliest voice teachers noticed that occasionally nature produces a complete voice — a natural singer of superior skill without prior training.
 They reasoned that to understand the conditions that produce vocal excellence, they must first examine the superior models furnished by nature.

 Soon they realized that all voices of great natural beauty exhibit the same functions.
-When these functions were taught to average singers, they improved dramatically.
-Later, when singers with great natural ability complied with every vocal law known to be true, they became technically perfect.
+When these functions were taught to singers of average ability, they improved dramatically.
+Later, when singers with great natural ability complied with every vocal law known to be true, they became technical marvels.
 Thus, the true School of Bel Canto was born.

 The natural functions observed in all voices of great natural beauty became the core principles of Bel Canto.
 Briefly, they are: